sdragone01/PROJECT-2-UNNAMED-CARDGAME/README.md

 - Create new trading cards
 - Organize card collections into new deck saves
 - Update or delete: cards, decks and user profiles
-- Engage in fun online multiplayer with friends.